 Ronson nodded again with a happy smile plastered on his muzzle.
 Samael assumed it wasn't often these soldiers had much to smile about, so who was he to judge him for his reaction to what felt like a rather commonplace gesture?

 The fake 'Holmes' spun on his heel and gestured to Jacobs as he let his paws guide him back to the base even while his eyes roved along the exterior of the depot to continue taking an any details he could spot.
 Alright.
-They have lots of security and no shortage of spare bodies to throw on patrol…but nothing I haven't dealt with before.
+They got lots of security an' no shortage of spare bodies to throw on patrol…but nothin' I ain't dealt with before.

-He was brought out of his thoughtful reverie when Jacobs poked his shoulder lightly.
+He was brought out of his thoughts when Jacobs poked his shoulder lightly.
 "So, uh…what do you think so far, Holmes?"

 Jacobs didn't seem to know how to answer that as he scratched the back of his neck for a moment, and Samael gave him an almost pitying look before clearing his throat and reaching up to pat his arm gently.
 "A rhetorical question, buddy!
 I'm just tellin' you that I think you guys are doing a great job and shouldn't get too worked up about being told otherwise.
 I'm not trying to call anyone out, but it does seem a little bit like the brass around here would rather nitpick every little issue and keep you boys on high alert at all times, rather than give a little praise now'n then."
 He shrugged amiably, doing his best not to seem overly radical even as the soldier looked at him awkwardly.
 "Like I said before!
 I been all over and I've seen all kinds of leaders…everyone's got a different method.
 And I figure if no one else says it -- you're doin' this Army proud."

 "Oh!
 Well…thanks!
 I think…" Jacobs continued to look a little bit unsure of himself as they passed back through the main base entrance.